wimpysworld/obs-studio-portable/README.md

 executables, plugins and.
 You can copy the whole folder to a another computer and just use it.**

-  - Nearly 40 of the best 3rd Party plugins for OBS Studio are bundled
+  - Over 40 of the best 3rd Party plugins for OBS Studio are bundled!
   - Chromium Embedded Frameworks (CEF) to enable Browser Sources
   - NVENC (NVIDIA) and VA-API (AMD & Intel) accelerated video encoding
   - Fraunhofer FDK AAC Codec